 We welcome individual papers, papers sessions, and roundtable proposals for topics exploring space and place as they relate to religion.
-We are particularly interested in papers and sessions that employ theoretically or methodologically self-conscious and innovative approaches to understanding space as it relates to, conditions, and constitutes aspects of religious life including: belief, ritual, meaning, aesthetics, and experience.
-We also welcome ethnographically-informed studies of sites and historically-informed studies of texts that shed light on the role of space and location in religious traditions.
+We are particularly interested in papers and sessions that employ theoretically or methodologically self-conscious and innovative approaches to understanding space and place as they relate to, condition, and constitute aspects of religious life including: belief, ritual, meaning, aesthetics, and experience.
+We also welcome ethnographically-informed studies of sites and historically-informed studies of texts that shed light on the role of space and place in religious traditions.
 We desire to have one session focusing on religious spaces in Asia.
 This year we particularly interested in sessions on the following topics:

 ● The Space of the State (co-sponsorsed with Religion and Politics Unit)

 We seek papers that analyze examples of religious places and spaces that are made or developed by the political state.
 Possible themes could address mechanics of religious places’ development and the means by which a state sanctifies the nation as sacred space, kinds of religious space(s) states create, and applying spatial theory and methodologies to help think through the entanglements state actions create with historically sacred landscapes and places.
 We especially seek papers that address examples of how specific states create and authorize religious places and spaces.